 4. Lapsed guests

-Check to see which guests haven’t visited in 30, 90 days, 6 months, etc. Then, send them a re-engagement email to help bring them back into your restaurant.
+Check to see which guests haven’t visited in 30, 90 days, 6 months, etc. Then, send them a re-engagement email to help bring them back to your restaurant.

 See the impact of your efforts